image-charts/documentation/docs/pie-charts.md

 chco=<slice_1>|<slice_2>|<slice_n>,<series_color_1>,...,<series_color_n>
 ```

-- **`<color>`** Slice colors in [RRGGBB[AA] hexadecimal format](#color-format).
+- **`<color>`** Slice colors in [RRGGBB[AA] hexadecimal format](/reference/color-format).
 Specify a single series color and all slices in that series will be colored in gradations of that color from darkest (first data member) to lightest (last data member).
 Specify two or more colors delimited by a | to describe individual slice colors.
 When you have multiple series (that is, a chart with concentric rings), you can specify values for different series by separating values by a comma.
 When fewer slice/series colors are given than slices/series displayed, then the chart will cycle through from the beginning of the slice list for the series, or the series list for the chart.
 You cannot specify a distinct gradient for each series in a multi-series chart.

 #### Examples